Delegate registration is now open! Click here to register now.

 The United Nations Children’s Fund is an international organization that works to promote and protect the rights and well-being of children worldwide.
 Established in 1946, UNICEF operates under key principles outlined in the United Nations Convention on the Rights of the Child.
 These objectives include: (1) Child Survival and Development; (2) Basic Education and Gender Equality; (3) HIV/AIDS; (4) Child Protection; and (5) Policy Advocacy and Partnerships.
 UNICEF approaches these goals through 20 different divisions including the UNICEF Division of Data Monitoring, the Emergency Response Team, international policy advocacy branches, and many more.
 The scope of UNICEF’s objectives has been far reaching, establishing involvement in over 190 countries and directly engaging with an estimated 7 million children worldwide.

 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by January 12th, 2024, at 23:59 PT.
-More information about position papers can be found on page 3 of the Background Guide.
+However, delegates who wish to be considered for an award must submit their position papers by January 21, 2025, at 11:59 pm.
+More information about position papers can be found in the Position Paper Guide.

-Topic A: Malnutrition and Food Insecurity (Click to show summary)
+Topic A: Preventing Child Marriage (Click to show summary)

-Topic B: Access to Education (Click to show summary)
+Topic B: Expanding Access to Childhood Vaccination (Click to show summary)

 You can contact the Director at unicef@vmun.com.
 Any questions regarding the committee or its debate procedures will be answered by email.
 Position papers must also be submitted to this address.